-A complete overview of the economic activities that form part of the EU taxonomy to date is available in the EU Compass.
+A complete overview of the economic activities that are currently part of the EU taxonomy is available using the EU Taxonomy Compass.

-The table below shows the taxonomy-eligibility of our economic activities for this reporting year in absolute figures and as a percentage of the Group’s total turnover, capital expenditure, and operating expenditure.
+The following table provides an overview of our taxonomy-aligned economic activities for the reporting year.
+It breaks the figures down into both absolute values and the applicable percentage of Group turnover, capital expenditure, and operating expenditure.

-EU taxonomy KPIs – taxonomy-eligibility of the economic activities of the Deutsche Telekom Group
+EU taxonomy KPIs – taxonomy-eligibility and -alignment of the economic activities of the Deutsche Telekom Group